michel-j-j/Hotel/README.md

-npx truffle compile
+- npx truffle compile
-npx truffle migrate --network development node index.js
+- npx truffle migrate --network development
+- node index.js
+- address for testing: 0x8464835a4a848eaf56A47C03E60A2C0A2AC9c3f2